kristofer/kg/README.md

 # kg Emacs

-The smallest functional Emacs in less than 2000 lines of Go
+The small functional Emacs in Go

-kg Emacs is inspired by Atto Emacs, MicroEmacs, Nano, Pico and my earlier project known as Perfect Emacs [1].
+kg Emacs is inspired by Atto Emacs (by Hugh Barney), MicroEmacs, Nano, Pico and his earlier project known as Perfect Emacs [1].

 > A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.
 > -- <cite>Antoine de Saint-Exupery</cite>

+> If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea.
+> -- <cite>Antoine de Saint-Exupery</cite>

 ## Goals of kg Emacs

 * Mine own, finally.
 * no damn Overwrite mode.
 Too bad.
+* pure Go implementation
 * ...
-* Be the smallest fuctional Emacs in less than 2000 lines of C.
-* Provide a rich level of functionality in the smallest amount of code
 * Be easy to understand without extensive study (to encourage further experimentation).

-In Defining Atto as the lowest functional Emacs I have had to consider the essential feature set that makes Emacs, 'Emacs'.
-I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; edit the buffers in mutliple windows, cut, copy and paste; forward and reverse searching, a replace function, basic syntax hilighting and UTF8 support.
-The proviso being that all this will fit in less than 2000 lines of C.
+Using Atto as the lowest functional Emacs, Hugh had to consider the essential feature set that makes Emacs, 'Emacs'.
+From his Readme: _I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; edit the buffers in mutliple windows, cut, copy and paste; forward and reverse searching, a replace function, basic syntax hilighting and UTF8 support.
+The proviso being that all this will fit in less than 2000 lines of C._

 ## Derivation